h5py/h5py/docs/contributing.rst

 At the moment, h5py must be backwards-compatible all the way back to HDF5 1.8.4.
 Starting with h5py 2.2.0, it's possible to conditionally include functions which only appear in newer versions of HDF5.
-It's also possible to mark functions which requre Parallel HDF5.
+It's also possible to mark functions which require Parallel HDF5.
 For example, the function ``H5Fset_mpi_atomicity`` was introduced in HDF5 1.8.9 and requires Parallel HDF5.
 Specifiers before the signature in ``api_functions.txt`` communicate this::